What was Bill Paxton's Net Worth and Salary?

 Death

 In early 2017, Paxton revealed that he was experiencing serious issues with his heart.
 Many years earlier, Bill had suffered from rheumatic fever at the age of 13.
 This illness left him with a damaged heart valve that proved to be quite problematic in his later years.
 Paxton eventually elected to undergo open-heart surgery in order to repair the damaged valve.
 While the surgery was completed, it evidently caused further issues for Bill.
 Eleven days after the procedure, Paxton passed away due to a fatal stroke.
-It was February 25th of 2017, and he was 61 years old.
+It was February 25th, 2017, and he was 61 years old.

 Real Estate

 Bill spent much of his later years living in the town of Ojai, California, roughly 2 hours northwest of Los Angeles.
-The 2.5 acre property appears to still be in the Paxton family.
+The 2.5-acre property appears to still be in the Paxton family.
 It's worth $4-6 million today.